Tom Williams (American football coach)

 Tom Williams (born December 22, 1969) is an American college football coach and former player.
-He was the head football coach at Greenhill School, a position he assumed in July 2013, until early 2017.
-Williams served as head coach at Yale University from 2009 to 2011, compiling a record of 16–14.
-He was a linebacker at Stanford University.
+He was most recently the head football coach at Greenhill School from 2013 to 2017.
+Williams also served as head coach at Yale University from 2009 to 2011, compiling a record of 16–14.
+He was a linebacker at Stanford University from 1989 to 1992.

 Playing career

 Williams attended Trinity Valley School in his hometown of Fort Worth, Texas.
 During his tenure at Trinity Valley he earned all-state honors in football, basketball, and baseball.
 Williams graduated from high school in 1988.

 Williams went on to pursue academics at Stanford University.
 While pursuing academics, Williams was also a four-year starter and letterman for the Stanford Cardinal.
 He played linebacker for the Stanford Cardinal from 1989–1992 and served as a team captain his senior year.
 He was a two-time member of the Academic All-Pac-10 team and an honorable mention for All-Pac-10 his senior season.